rtCamp/rtMedia/README.md

 * FIXED
 	* Warnings on Support page of rtMedia Settings
 	* Issue with rtMedia Update filter on BuddyPress activity wall
+	* Redirection popup on Media upload in Activity stream

 ### 4.5.9 [October 29, 2019] ###